 When trying to install free standing posts there may be weight from these pieces plus onto ledger boards; this means its important that you take care with what type of anchorages are being used because some types could deteriorate quickly over time whereas others

 Install the main top beam to connect two freestanding posts and serve as a support for rafters.
 When attaching this, consider using ornamental wood ties that are meant be seen; it will save you extra work of hiding or painting over ugly hardware.

 You can either leave the top of your pergola bare, or cover it with a tarp, shingles, or plants and vines.

 In order to make your pergola stand up and look sturdy, you first need to attach the rafter clips.
 Rafters can be installed by either nailing them down or using brackets for added support – both are equally effective!
-You may also enjoy selecting a roofing material from our list of options that includes shingles, tarpaulin, plants and vines.
+You may also enjoy selecting a roofing material for your pergola from our list of options that includes shingles, tarpaulin, plants and vines.

 It is always important to put in an adequate amount of rafters when you are building a pergola.
 If the top isn’t sturdy, then it won’t be worth your time or money!

 You can either leave the top bare and allow for some natural landscaping opportunities on this space, but if there is no risk involved with including material overtop (such as plants) consider using shingles to give that nice aesthetic touch.
 In conclusion: installing raftered clips first will help provide stability while adding these final touches – make sure not to forget about them because they’re so crucial!